asfaqurPranto/hdl-8bit-risc-cpu/README.md

 - `alu.v` – Arithmetic and Logic Unit
 - `register_file.v` – General-purpose registers (16 total: R1–R16)
 - `control_unit.v` – Instruction decoder and FSM controller
-- `memory.v` – Simple RAM for program and data
+- `data_memory.v` – Simple 256X8 RAM for data
+- `instruction_memory.v`- Holds the instruction to be executed
+- `immediate_mode.v`- if the instruction is immediate mode then instead of loading the second operand from memory it directly assigns the value
+- `program_counter.v`- checks if jmp or jz condition true, if true then jump to corresponding instruction and if false increase prog_counter by one
 - `top.v` – Top-level integration of datapath and controller
 - `tb.v` – Testbench for simulation